btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 Doesn't do everything, will only go until the statement trying to prove gets an answer

 Recursively try to get a statement that will give the statement, using only known variables, then evaluates

+## DPLL algorithm

+with enhancements, modern solvers can handle a problem with a multiple of 10^7 variables